What type of roofing underlay should I use?

-This is a newer type of product, and low-resistance underlays are generally more expensive than their non-breathable counterparts.
+This is a newer type of product; low-resistance underlays are generally more expensive than their non-breathable counterparts.
 However, they offer several benefits in addition to their breathability.
 For example, they’re lightweight, durable and easy to install, and they also provide some supplementary advantages when it comes to roof ventilation.

 While BS 5534 and BS 5250 refer to these products as low-resistance underlays (vapour permeable), it is important to recognise that breathable membranes come in two different types: vapour permeable and vapour and air permeable.

 Vapour permeable (VP) is the most common type of breathable underlay.
 It is often used (mistakenly) as a sole means of roof ventilation.
 But both the British Standards and NHBC stipulate that high-level ventilation must be used with these underlay types to ensure sufficient cross-flow ventilation to carry water vapour out of the building.

-- Vapour and air permeable (air open) membrane is very expensive and is predominantly a specification-only product.
-BS 5250 does not recognise this specific form of underlay or the manufacturer claims that it can be used as a sole means of ventilation.
-To substantiate such claims, manufacturers of this type of base layer, often commission independent testing to prove performance values.
-While some segments of the market – particularly housebuilders – often choose to use these products, particularly for ventilation simplification, they are still relatively new to the market, and their long-term performance has yet to be proven.
+When it comes to Vapour and air permeable (air open) membranes, BS 5250 does not currently recognise this specific form of underlay or its use as a sole means of ventilation.
+Manufacturers of this type of base layer, often commission independent testing to prove performance values.
+While some segments of the market – particularly housebuilders – often choose to use these products, particularly for ventilation simplification.

 Roofing underlays and the British Standards

 BS 5534 and BS 5250 don’t just define the types of roofing underlays and their various applications.
 They also provide guidance for installing the products.
-The installation recommendations are of particular importance for the newer breathable underlays since they are much lighter than bitumen-based predecessors and have the potential to balloon when exposed to wind pressures.
+The installation recommendations are of particular importance for the newer breathable, vapour-permeable underlays since they are much lighter than bitumen-based predecessors and have the potential to balloon when exposed to wind pressures.

 Revisions to BS 5534, which were published in February 2018, included new recommendations for installing underlays, including:

-- Ensure underlays are installed with a maximum 15mm drape – This prevents the transfer of wind loads to the roof covering, which it was not designed to resist.
+- Ensure underlays are installed with a maximum 15mm drape – This prevents the transfer of wind loads (ballooning) to the roof covering.